lowRISC/opentitan/doc/contributing/hw/methodology.md

----
-title: "Design Methodology within OpenTitan"
+# Design Methodology within OpenTitan
----

 The design methodology within OpenTitan combines the challenges of industry-strength design methodologies with open source ambitions.
 When in conflict, quality must win, and thus we aim to create a final design product that is equal to the quality required from a full production silicon chip tapeout.